 See a few of the ways we can help.

 The Residency Program Solutions' team of experts are current and former program directors, chief medical officers, designated institutional officials, and department chairs—all of them family physicians who know what it takes to train the world's most in-demand, essential doctors.

 There's nothing quite as complex as family medicine.
-Trust the experts who understand the impact of a personalized plan, based on what works.
+Trust the experts who understand the impact of a personalized plan.

 Behind every great consultant is our full team of RPS expert peers, ready to flex skills and share knowledge to get you where you need to be.

 Meeting program needs is our top priority.
 Count on us being a longitudinal partner who knows how to adapt and put into place interventions that last.

 Dr. Agbeibor is the program director for the Virginia Commonwealth University (VCU)-Bon Secours Family Medicine and Blackstone Rural Track Residency Program in Richmond, VA.
 He serves as a clinical professor in VCU School of Medicine’s Department of Family Medicine and Population Health.
 He is the vice president of Graduate Medical Education and is the Designated Institutional Official for the Bon Secours Mercy Health System in Richmond, VA.
 Dr. Agbeibor received his medical degree from the Tver State Medical School in Russia and completed his residency training at In His Image in Tulsa, OK.
 He completed his MPH at the University of Carolina Gillings school of Global Public Health.
 Dr. Agbeibor is married to a fellow family physician, Catrell, who he met during residency training, and they have three children.
 He is passionate about global health and medical education.